hobg0blin/webscraping4good/README.md

 ## More useful stuff

+[A bunch of links I’ve collected](https://www.are.na/brent-bailey/web-scraping-4-social-good): This is a general storage place for scraping-related content that I put together - covers both the broader environment around web scraping and more specific tools and tutorials.

 [Using Scrapy with XPath](https://docs.scrapy.org/en/latest/topics/selectors.html#topics-selectors) : XPath is a more powerful way of scraping pages by searching for content that’s not just CSS.